flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - TWG could take a look at the governance update proposal https://www.loomio.com/p/OI8kEjVz/social-coop-organizing-circle-proposal
         - NextCloud calendar doesn't seem to really notify by email -- could we raise to Mayfirst?
             - Some reports of NextCloud jankiness in general, sometimes it just sping (tm) -- maybe we can work with Mayfirst to improve this?
+            - meet.mayfirst.org seems lower quality than other jitsi instances maybe?
+                - ping from CH to galeano.mayfirst.org is only 83ms
+                - might be a 360p default
         - Some email issues, but not many?
             - 5.7.23 <jag@mail.mayfirst.org>: Recipient address rejected: Message rejected due to: SPF fail - not authorized.
         - There is some desire to have a bot that automatically boosts in-instance #introduction posts